kinecosystem/blockchain-ops/apps/docker-quickstart/README.md

 It is safe to open the horizon http port.
 Horizon is designed to listen on an internet-facing interface and has provides no privileged operations on the port.

-The HTTP port for stellar-core should only be exposed to a trusted network, as it provides no security itself.
+The HTTP port for core should only be exposed to a trusted network, as it provides no security itself.
 An attacker that can make requests to the port will be able to perform administrative commands such as forcing a catchup or changing the logging level and more, many of which could be used to disrupt operations or deny service.

-The peer port for stellar-core however can be exposed, and ideally would be routable from the internet.
+The peer port for core however can be exposed, and ideally would be routable from the internet.
 This would allow external peers to initiate connections to your node, improving connectivity of the overlay network.
 However, this is not required as your container will also establish outgoing connections to peers.

 ## Accessing and debugging a running container